 As we continue our ‘Tithing on Trial’ series, we will evaluate the most common tithing arguments used to defend its practice.
 So let’s evaluate another argument used to promote tithing.
-This argument comes directly from a well known author on finances from Crown Financial Ministries – Larry Burkett.
-He has now passed, but we are going to evaluate his argument below taken from his book, “Giving & Tithing”
+This argument comes directly from a well-known author on finances from Crown Financial Ministries – Larry Burkett.
+He has now passed, but we are going to evaluate his argument below taken from his book, “Giving & Tithing.”

-If Larry knew anything about tithing in the bible, you have to know that there certainly was a curse to Israel for not tithing.
-Malachi 3:9 states, “You are cursed with a curse, For you have robbed Me,“.
+I am not sure where Larry Burkett is getting his information about tithing in the bible, but you have to know that there certainly was a curse on Israel for not tithing.
+Malachi 3:9 states, “You are cursed with a curse, For you have robbed me.”

 Malachi 3:11 goes on, “And I will rebuke the devourer for your sakes, So that he will not destroy the fruit of your ground, Nor shall the vine fail to bear fruit for you in the field,“

-I don’t think there is any question about the curse for not tithing.
-We can find even further proof in the book of Deuteronomy when God is laying out the laws for Israel.
+I don’t think there is any question about the curse for Israel not tithing.
+We can find further proof in the book of Deuteronomy when God is laying out the laws for Israel.
 In chapter 26 he outlines the rules for tithing and by chapter 28 beginning in verse 15, God outlines in the next 50 verses the curses and punishments that would come upon them for not obeying his commands that were just laid out.

 - You are under grace (Romans 6:14)

-God said he would supply all our needs without mentioning the tithe (Philippians 4:19)
+- God said He would supply all our needs without mentioning the tithe (Philippians 4:19)

 - God Loves a Cheerful giver.
 (2 Corinthians 9:7)